-Recovering from an injury such as broken bones, spinal damage, or a traumatic brain injury can be a difficult experience.
+Recovering from a personal injury in Denver, such as broken bones, spinal damage, or a traumatic brain injury, can be a difficult experience.
 Not only must your body heal physically from the injury, but you’ll also need to emotionally heal from the accident that caused your injury.
 It’s likely that you’ll need to take an extended leave of absence from work, which can result in a significant loss of income.

 While you make your way through the recovery process, you may begin to accumulate medical expenses from your injuries.
 If you weren’t responsible for causing your accident, you shouldn’t be responsible for the financial burden that it brings.
 A Denver personal injury lawyer from Justice for Colorado can assist you in filing a lawsuit and identifying all of the liable parties in your case.

 Once all of the relevant evidence has been gathered and a defendant has been named, your attorney can help calculate your settlement by making sure all of your damages are properly accounted for.
-Hopefully, you’ll be able to walk away from your accident knowing justice has been served.
+Hopefully, you’ll be able to walk away from your personal injury knowing justice has been served.

-Types of Accidents That Can Result in Injuries
+Types of Accidents That Can Result in a Personal Injury

 - Car accidents

 - Pedestrian accidents

 - Motorcycle accidents

 - Slip-and-fall accidents